pymedphys/pymedphys/docs/developer/file-structure.rst

 In our example, ``g2a.py`` is in level 2, so code in ``g2a.py`` can import code from ``g1a.py``, because ``g1a.py`` is in level 1 (a lower-numbered level).
-In contrast, code in ``g2a.py`` *cannot* import code from ``g2b.py`` (which is in the same level), ``g3a.py`` or ``g4a.py`` (which are in higher-numbered levels).
+In contrast, code in ``g2a.py`` *cannot* import code from ``g2b.py`` (which is in the same level) or ``g3a.py`` (which is in a higher-numbered level).

-*This philosophy applies for modules as well:* each module has an assigned level.
+*This philosophy applies for modules (categories within subpackages) as well:*
+Each module has an assigned level.
 A module's level is flexible; it can be adjusted as needed.
 Modules are assigned levels in the file ``layers.yml``.
 View this file to see the currently assigned level of a given module.
 Just as with files, modules of a given level can import from lower level modules, but not from modules of the same or higher levels.
 For example, at the time of writing, ``dicom`` is a level 2 module, and ``gamma`` is a ``level 3`` module.
 This means that any file within ``gamma``, such as ``g1a.py``, is free to import from any file within ``dicom``, such as ``d4a.py``, but no file within ``dicom`` is allowed to import from any file in ``gamma``.
+Note that a module's level is unaffected by which subpackage/s it is in.

-We are able to programatically check for any improper file levelling.
+Thankfully, we are able to programatically check for any improper file levelling.
 PyMedPhys' automated test suite includes a Python package called ``layer-linter``, which does just that!

 For a further, in-depth explanation of the philosophy behind levelling